 Mavyret and Epclusa have a

 Hepatitis B reactivation.
 If you’ve had hepatitis B in the past, using Mavyret or Epclusa could make the hepatitis B virus (HBV) reactivate in your body.
-This means hepatitis B could flare up again.
+This means HBV could flare up again.
 In rare cases, flare-ups can cause serious or fatal liver failure.

 Before you start to take either drug, tell your doctor if you’ve had hepatitis B. They may test you for HBV prior to taking Mavyret or Epclusa.
 If you have HBV, you may need hepatitis B treatment before starting Mavyret or Epclusa.
 Your doctor may also watch you closely during and after treatment with either drug.